alebarp/alebarp.github.io/_pages/geometryandstats.md

     </p>
   </blockquote>

 * Secondly, while the central objects of physics are inherently geometric, Statistics Departments often teach us the central objects of statistics, distributions, are formalised as measures.
-However, this viewpoint does not align with how distributions are actually utilised in many statistical methodologies, such as reproducing kernel and "score"-based methods
+However, this viewpoint does not align with how distributions are actually employed in many statistical methodologies, such as reproducing kernel and "score"-based methods

 Fairness towards mathematicians
 =======

 To appropriately reference and leverage mathematical knowledge, it is crucial to understand the correct mathematical formalisations of the objects used in statistical computations.
-For example, the very idea of constructing the log-density derivative, to utilise the distribituion's differential information, creates a divide between mathematics and statistics, since it introduces an arbitrary choice of reference "measure" and an unjustified logarithm, a practice mathematicians would rarely employ.
+For example, the very idea of constructing the log-density derivative, to utilise the distribution's differential information, creates a divide between mathematics and statistics, since it introduces an arbitrary choice of reference "measure" and an unjustified logarithm, a practice mathematicians would rarely employ.

-In fact, within a single application distributions will be often be formalised with different structures.
+In fact, within a single application distributions will often be formalised with different structures reflecting the property we are interested in.
 For instance, when constructing measure-preserving systems for sampling/inference we will typically rely on Lie algebroids and twisted cohomology structures, in which distributions are viewed as 1-densities or twisted top-forms.
 On the other hand, when we construct bias-correction tools we often only leverage their cocycle structures; when we build discrepancies we typically should view them as continuous linear functionals on function spaces, while when we study ergodicity we typically use their measure-class structure, in which distributions are viewed as faithful normal weights.